Submissions

 Copyright Notice

-Authors retain copyright and grant the journal right of first publication with the work simultaneously licensed under a Creative Commons Non-commercial license: CC BY-NC 4.0.
-This licence allows anyone to share the work (copy, distribute, transmit) and to adapt it at no cost and without further permission, provided that appropriate attribution of initial publication in the journal is given, and that in the event of reuse or distribution, the terms of this license are made clear.
+This license allows anyone to share the work (copy, distribute, transmit) and to adapt it at no cost and without further permission, provided that appropriate attribution of initial publication in the journal is given, and that in the event of reuse or distribution, the terms of this license are made clear.

 An example of attribution to used is as follows: